What CAL FIRE Requires for Auburn SRA Properties

 - CAL FIRE inspects Auburn area properties; violations result in notices and potential forced abatement at owner expense

-How We Clear to CAL FIRE Standards in Auburn
+How do you clear to CAL FIRE standards in Auburn?

 Our fuel-reduction scope follows the zone-by-zone structure CAL FIRE inspectors use.
 We clear to pass inspection, not to a vague aesthetic standard.